What gravity is to physics, mimetic desire is to psychology.

 René Girard, called the “Darwin of the social sciences,” discovered that humans don’t desire anything individually, entirely on their own, but mimetically—they imitate the desires of others, which causes them to pursue people, places, and things, even their very identity, based on what other people model as desirable.
 This “mimetic desire” explains why Shakespeare’s plays have resonated so deeply through the ages, why Peter Thiel made the first outside investment in Facebook, and why our world is growing more divided as it is growing more connected.

 Wanting shows how anxiety and conflict comes not from our differences, but from our sameness.
 Because we learn to want what other people want, we are on a collision course with one another unless we understand what’s driving us.

 Like our gravity-defying missions to space, we don’t have to be passive in the face of mimetic desire.
 We are free to choose our response to it.
 That starts with knowing how it works.
 Those who do have a responsibility to be leaders who are intentional about how they affect the desires of others.

-Drawing on his experience as an entrepreneur, teacher, and student of classical philosophy and theology, Luke Burgis shows how to counteract the mimetic forces of the market by turning blind wanting into intentional wanting―not by trying to rid ourselves of desire, but by desiring differently.
-Intentional desire is what propels us to create a better world.
-Burgis shows how to achieve more independence from trends and bubbles, how to feel more in control of the things we want, and ultimately how to find more meaning in our work and life by grounding them in desires that will never fade away.
+Drawing on his experience as an entrepreneur, teacher, and student of classical philosophy and theology, Burgis shares tactics for counteracting the destructive forces of mimetic desire.
+We can turn blind wanting into intentional wanting―not by trying to rid ourselves of desire, but by desiring differently.
+It’s possible to achieve more independence from trends and bubbles, to be more in control of the things we want, and to find more meaning in our work and life by working with rather than against others to build a better world.